Franchise Marketing Playbook

 Setting Goals for Email Marketing

 Once the franchise has a solid email list, it’s time to set goals for subsequent email blasts.
 If you send an email with no clear purpose, customers and prospects will not be engaged.
-Consider the following six questions to establish goals for email campaigns:
+Consider the following five questions to establish goals for email campaigns:

-1. What is the benefit for subscribers?
+• What is the benefit for subscribers?
 Remember that the franchise’s goals are different than the subscribers’ needs.

-2. What action do you want users to take after receiving the email?
+• What action do you want users to take after receiving the email?
 Keep the call-to-action clear and focused.

-3. What is the sending cadence for this campaign?
+• What is the sending cadence for this campaign?
 How often will you send emails, when, and to whom?

-4. Can you segment your list further based on the actions taken by users?
+• Can you segment your list further based on the actions taken by users?
 How do you drive them deeper into the sales funnel?

 1. If they did open and read the email, then what happens?
 Think of what you can do to encourage email openers to keep engaging with your company.
 Do you want them to book a specific service or purchase an introductory product?
-Segment those users into an email list, and use subsequent emails to encourage the desired action.
+Segment those users into an email list and use subsequent emails to encourage the desired action.

 1. If they didn’t open the email, then what?
 Maybe the subject line didn’t hook them.
-Consider changing the email title in a way that might be more enticing to them, and resend the email later.
+Consider changing the email title in a way that might be more enticing to them and resend the email later.

-5. How will you measure success?
+• How will you measure success?
 What metrics are you measuring based on this email campaign?

-1. Depending on what is important to you, you may want to consider other metrics to measure.
+Depending on what is important to you, you may want to consider other metrics to measure.

 How do you decide if an email campaign is a success?
 The average open rate for email campaigns is 21.33%.
 So, in theory, if you send an email to ten people and three people open it, you’re doing exceptional!
 From there, the average website click rate from that email is 2.62%.
-This validates the importance of having a healthy email list – because you want to make sure you are getting in front of enough qualified users.
+This validates the importance of having a healthy email list – because you want to make sure you’re getting in front of enough qualified users.

 How to Improve Email Performance